• Skip to primary navigation

 What are EEI CAST Test Sections?

-The CAST test lasts one hour and 27 minutes, but over a two-hour period at a designated assessment center, you get it.
+The CAST test lasts one hour and 27 minutes, but you get it over two hours at a designated assessment center.
 The four parts of the CAST exam are:

 • Graphic Arithmetic – This test evaluates a candidate’s ability to solve arithmetic equations using graphs and drawings.
 The candidate sees two images and must answer 16 arithmetic questions about them.
 The candidate must complete this section in 30 minutes.